 Prewash dishes and pans with cold water before putting them in the dishwasher.

 Cover kitchen sink with a catch basket and empty into garbage can as needed.

 NOTE: for large amounts of cooking oil, do NOT place in trash.
-You may recycle cooking oil at the Dallas County Household Hazardous Waste Facility located at 11234 Plano Road, Dallas, TX or call the City of Mesquite Solid Waste Division for pick-up at 972-216-6285.
+You may recycle cooking oil at the Dallas County Household Hazardous Waste Facility located at 11234 Plano Road, Dallas, TX or drop off during the Holiday Grease Roundup from Nov.
+13 to Jan.
+12, 2023 at the City of Mesquite Convenience Center located at 3550 Lawson Road.
+Click here for flyer.
+Or you may call the City of Mesquite Solid Waste Division for pick-up at 972-216-6285.